Communication MA Guidelines

 The committee must have at least three members, including:

 - Committee chair: The chair must be a full or associate faculty member (regular or cooperating) in the graduate communication program.
-A full affiliate graduate faculty member or an emeritus faculty member may serve as chair with approval from Graduate Education.
+A full affiliate graduate faculty member or an emeritus faculty member may serve as chair with approval from Graduate Division.

 - Two or more committee members: These members must be from the UH graduate faculty, and at least one must be a full or associate member of the regular graduate faculty of the School of Communications.